 The Whole School Approach

-A Healthy School is one that constantly strengthens its capacity as a healthy setting for living, learning & working.
-A Healthy School seeks to provide a healthy environment that engages all - children & young people, staff, parents / carers and the wider community through a Whole School Approach.
+A Healthy School is one that constantly strengthens its capacity as a healthy setting for living, learning and working.
+A Healthy School seeks to provide a healthy environment that engages all - children and young people, staff, parents and carers and the wider community through a Whole School Approach.

 - aims to develop an ethos and environment that supports learning and promotes the health and wellbeing of all in the school community